kinode-dao/kinode-book/src/chess_app/frontend.md

 ...
 ```

 `clients` now holds the channel IDs of all connected clients.
 We'll use this to send updates over WebSockets to the frontend when the game state changes.
 But wait!
-We shouldn't persist this information, because those connections will die when our process is killed or the node is turned off.
-So we'll create another state type for persistence and convert to/from the in-memory one above.
+We shouldn't persist this information because those connections will disappear when our process is killed or the node (TODO: which node?) is turned off.
+So we'll create another state type for persistence and convert to/from the in-memory one above (TODO: this is unclear phrasing to me).

 In `src/lib.rs`:
 ```rust